- Updated at

 Then run scans by selecting TCP Port Scan from Scan with Tool dropdown menu:

-To cover all 65535 ports, select the range scan options, starting from 1 and ending at 65535, as you can see below:
+To cover all 65535 ports, select the Custom scan type, and select the Full port range preset, as you can see below:

 To visualize the results, go to Scans and find a summary of how many open ports were found.